Director Deep Brain Stimulation Services

 1988 Health Fitness Instructor, American College of Sports Medicine

 1983 Group Exercise Leader, American College of Sports Medicine

-Neurology, Movement disorders, Deep Brain Stimulation, Rehabilitation, Medical Fitness, Exercise Research, Bioethics
+Neurology, Movement disorders, Deep Brain Stimulation, Rehabilitation, DBS Research, Bioethics

 2011 Medical Faculty, Parkinson’s Comprehensive Education Consortium, Toledo, OH

 2008 Teaching Associate Neurological Surgery, University of Washington, Seattle, WA

 2011 Board Member, Northwest Parkinson’s Foundation, Seattle, WA

 2007 University of New York Stony Brook, Physician Assistant Alumni of the Year